Laxluther/document_manag/readme.md

 simi_threshold=0.5
 ```

-4. **Start the application**
+4. **Run the application**

 ```bash
 uvicorn main:app --reload
 ```

-Your API will be running at http://localhost:8000.
-Visit http://localhost:8000/docs for the Swagger UI documentation.
+Your API will be available at http://localhost:8000.
+Access http://localhost:8000/docs for the Swagger UI documentation.

 ## How to Use the API